txtad/mp3mirror/README.md

 mp3mirror simply makes a recursive descent into the specified master repository, creating an mp3 copy in the mirror directory of each .ogg or .flac file encountered in the master.
-The directory and filename structure of the master directory is maintained in the mirror.
+The directory and filename structure of the master directory are maintained in the mirror.

 Current State of mp3mirror as of Late 2012
 ------------------------------------------